Vnet-as/postfwd-anti-geoip-spam-plugin/README.md

 HAVING country_login_count > 1;
 ```

-##### 3. Dump all IP addresses and login counts for users who were logged in from more than 1 country
+3. Dump all IP addresses and login counts for users who were logged in from more than 1 country:

 ```sql
 SELECT * FROM postfwd_logins